semanticist21/query-key-chain/README.md

 The lists method appends `'all'` and `'list'` to the array.

 It signifies a collection of lists.
-When _`all()`_ is invalidated, all cascading children, including those created with lists, are invalidated as well.
+When `.all()` is invalidated, all cascading children, including those created with lists, are invalidated as well.

 ```typescript
 // index.ts